airbytehq/airbyte/airbyte-cdk/python/README.md

 #### Publishing a new version to PyPi

 1. Open a PR
-2. Once it is approved and merge, an Airbyte member must run the `Publish CDK Manually` workflow twice
+2. Once it is approved and merge, an Airbyte member must run the `Publish CDK Manually` workflow using `release-type=major|manor|patch` and setting the changelog message.
-   1. Once with `part-to-bump=major|manor|patch` and `dry-run=true` to bump the version and publish to test.pypi.org
-   2. Another time with `part-to-bump=none` and `dry-run=false` to publish it to the real index of pypi.org.

 ## Coming Soon